camunda/camunda-modeler/README.md

 ## Code of Conduct

-By participating to this project, please uphold to our [Code of Conduct](https://github.com/camunda/.github/blob/main/.github/CODE_OF_CONDUCT.md).
+By participating in this project, please uphold to our [Code of Conduct](https://github.com/camunda/.github/blob/main/.github/CODE_OF_CONDUCT.md).

 ## License